Over 1.5 billion globally asked to stay home to escape virus

 With weddings and other large gatherings banned in many places, an untold number of burials are going forward with nothing more than a minister, a funeral home staffer and one loved one to bear witness.

 Republican Rand Paul of Kentucky became the first U.S. senator to announce he was infected, joining the likes of celebrities like opera superstar Plácido Domingo.
-German Chancellor Angela Merkel put herself into quarantine after a doctor who gave her a pneumonia vaccine tested positive.
+German Chancellor Angela Merkel put herself in quarantine after a doctor who gave her a pneumonia vaccine tested positive.
+Minnesota Sen. Amy Klobuchar, the former presidential candidate, disclosed that her husband was infected.

 Japanese Prime Minister Shinzo Abe acknowledged that postponing this year’s Summer Olympics could be unavoidable.
 Canada and Australia added to the pressure on Olympic organizers by suggesting they wouldn’t send athletes to Tokyo this summer.
 The International Olympic Committee said it would examine the situation over the next few weeks.

-“If it is difficult to hold in a complete way, a decision of postponement would be unavoidable,” Abe said.

-While other countries struggled to contain the virus, the central Chinese city of Wuhan, where the virus outbreak first emerged, said Monday it is now allowing residents limited movement as its months-long lockdown gradually eases.
+The central Chinese city of Wuhan, where the outbreak first emerged, said Monday it is now allowing residents limited movement as its months-long lockdown gradually eases.

 Scientists in London predicted that the pandemic’s death toll could easily top 1 million people in the U.S. alone.